-If your primary care doctor suspects that you have COPD, you'll likely be referred to a pulmonologist — a doctor who specializes in lung disorders.
+If your primary care provider suspects that you have COPD, you'll likely be referred to a pulmonologist — a doctor who specializes in lung disorders.

 What you can do

-Before your appointment, you might want to write a list of answers to the following questions:
+Before your appointment, you might want to make a list of answers to the following questions:

-- What symptoms are you experiencing?
+What symptoms are you experiencing?
 When did they start?

-- What makes your symptoms worse?
+What makes your symptoms worse?
 Better?

-- Does anyone in your family have COPD?
+Does anyone in your family have COPD?

-- Have you had any treatment for COPD?
+Have you had any treatment for COPD?
 If so, what was it and did it help?

-- Are you being treated for any other medical conditions?
+Are you being treated for any other medical conditions?

 What medications and supplements do you take regularly?